labermt/CST126SRS03/README.md

 Elephant

-Class ID:
+Class ID: Inkay

 SRS ID: CST126SRS03

-Unresolved Issues:
+Unresolved Issues: numeral syntax errors, cant run with these so i dont know if it even works.

-Notes:
+Notes: Had a hard time getting the new changes you made with github. not sure if everything is how it should. there might be a problem then if there is.

 ---